Bull Semen Collection

 Bull Semen Collection – Semen collection is an excellent way of insuring your cattle genetics against injury or death.
 It also gives you the option of either using your cattle genetics on your own herd or selling them to other breeders.
 Through Scawfell Genetics EU Licensed bull stud we give you the option of exporting bull semen all around the world.

 Once you decide to put a bull onto stud, you should ask your vet to test the bull for IBR.
 Your bull must be clear of IBR and have no marker vaccine.
 Any positive results including vaccinates will mean your bull is ineligible for semen collection on an EU Licensed bull stud.

-If your bull is clear of IBR, Scawfell Genetics will send you a form to fill in with all the information to apply for a licence for your bull.
+If your bull is clear of IBR, Scawfell Genetics will send you a form to fill in with all the information to apply for a licence for your bull to be eligible for bull semen collection.
 Once we receive the completed form we will do all the remaining paperwork ensuring that your application goes as quickly and smoothly as possible.